 The Complainant has provided evidence and proved to be the owner of several "INTESA" and "INTESA SANPAOLO" trademarks in various jurisdictions.
-Essentially, the Respondent has appropriated the trademark "INTESA SANPAOLO" with the mere omission of the letter "O" in the mark's verbal portion "SANPAOLO" to presumably lead consumers to believe that it is affiliated with the Complainant.
+Essentially, the Respondent has appropriated the trademark "INTESA SANPAOLO" with the mere addition of the term "SECURE", in the mark's verbal portion "INTESASANPAOLO" to presumably lead consumers to believe that it is affiliated with the Complainant.

-The Panel finds that the disputed domain name is confusingly similar to the Complainant's trademarks "INTESA" and "INTESA SANPAOLO" since the mere omission of the letter "O" in the mark's verbal portion "SANPAOLO" does not eliminate any confusing similarity.
+The Panel finds that the disputed domain name <INTESASANPAOLOSECURE.COM> is confusingly similar to the Complainant's trademarks "INTESA" and "INTESA SANPAOLO" since the mere addition of the term "SECURE" exactly reproduces the Complainant's well-known trademark "INTESA SANPAOLO".
+The term "SECURE" is purely descriptive and does not eliminate any confusing similarity.
 This is especially true where, as here, the trademark is "the dominant portion of the domain name," LEGO Juris A/S v.
 Domain Tech Enterprises, WIPO Case No. D2011-2286, or where the trademark in the domain name represents "the most prominent part of the disputed domain name[] which will attract consumers' attention."
 Kabushiki Kaisha Toshiba dba Toshiba Corporation v.
 WUFACAI, WIPO Case No. D2006-0768.